chkao831/Autotuning/autotune_nightly/README.md

 #### Note:
 * If the casename (4th argv) cannot be found from the json output file (3rd argv), a `ValueError: The casename is not found in the ctest output file` would be generated.
-* For the first run (iteration 0), where the \_hist.csv file is not yet generated, the 3rd and 4th argument would be useless, since there's no output yet.
+* For the first run (iteration 0), where the [casename]\_hist.csv file is not yet generated, the 3rd and 4th argument would be useless, since there's no output yet.
 * The parameter constraints for random search are specified in `_properties.json` file in the same directory.
 * If `_properties.json` could not be opened, an IOError would be thrown.